bitsy-ai/printnanny-os/site/docs/addons/mainsail-moonraker-klipper.md

 ###

 ###
-# Mainsail macros - DO NOT DELETE!
+# Mainsail macros - DO NOT DELETE below this line!
 ###

 [pause_resume]

 [display_status]